datnova/dot-file-endeavouros/README.md

 echo "Bars launched..."
 ```

-After that at this line at the end of the i3 config file.
+After that add this line at the end of the i3 config file.
 ```
 exec_always ~/.config/polybar/launch.sh &
 ```